What is Arthritis?

 Rheumatoid arthritis (RA) involves inflammation in the lining of the joints and/or other internal organs.
 RA typically affects many different joints.
 It can be chronic, which means it lasts a long time, and can be a disease of flares (active) and remissions (little to no activity).
 For further information, visit Arthritis Foundation.

 Scleroderma is a disease that can cause thickening, hardening, or tightening of the skin, blood vessels and internal organs.
 Scleroderma is chronic, which means it can last a long time.
 There are two types of scleroderma.
 Localized scleroderma mainly affects the skin.
 Generalized scleroderma may affect many parts of the body.
-For further information, visit Arthritis Foundation and Scleroderma Foundation.
+For further information, visit Scleroderma Foundation.

 Sjögren's syndrome is an autoimmune disease that causes dry eyes and a dry mouth.
 For further information, visit Arthritis Foundation and Sjögren's Syndrome Foundation.